 Finding small percentages of unexpected ethnicities may prove to be inaccurate upon further examination, and NOT finding traces of a certain group, such as Native American, may not necessarily prove that you do not have ancestors from that region or group.
 You can read more about that as it pertains to Native American research here.
 You can apply this statement to any ethnicity or region you might expect or hope to find in your results.

-Even large percentages can be hopelessly misplaced (too much Scandinavian anyone?) so remember to combine your results with your research for the best results.
+Even large percentages can be hopelessly misplaced (too much Scandinavian, anyone?) so remember to combine your results with your research for the best results.
 Paired with your own solid paper trail, genetic information can be a huge help in growing, proving (or sometimes even disproving) parts of your tree.
 But it must be used wisely.

 You can also upload your DNA to MyHeritage for free to get this report and matches if you have tested elsewhere.
-FTDNA offers a similar option to upload for free to get DNA matches, but unlocking MyOrigins will cost you $19.
-Ancestry and 23andMe offer no upload option.
+FTDNA offers a similar option to upload your AncestryDNA or MyHeritage autosomal DNA for free to get DNA matches, but unlocking MyOrigins is only available at an extra cost.
+Uploading your raw DNA to LivingDNA is also free, but upgrading to the regional report costs $25.

 Of course, downloading your raw data and uploading it to GEDmatch for further analysis is highly recommended if you want to make sense of what you are seeing and get a much more detailed (and hopefully accurate) picture of your genetic past.
 We explain this below.